Bomb Burst offers turn-based shooting action with a special WASA collab on Android

 Now, if you want your own Hero to sync up with that kind of style, fret not - you've also got plenty of outfits to choose from as you personalise and dress up your character to suit your tastes best.
 Plus, you get to battle alongside loyal pets too, so whether you're going at it alone or ramping up the multiplayer mayhem, you'll always have a cute companion by your side.

-If you're all hyped up for Bomb Burst, you can download it today from the official website, or join the community of followers on Facebook for more!
+If you're all hyped up for Bomb Burst, you can pre-register for it today from the official website, or join the community of followers on Facebook for more!